dquadros/KnowingRP2040/README.md

 Read numbers through the UART and print the sum.

+## Chapter 12 - Analog Input: The ADC

+### AdcDemo

+Use the ADC to read the internal temperature sensor and an external light sensor (LDR).

 ## Chapter 13 - A Brief Introduction to USB

 ### KbdDevice